BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 Azure cloud can help with compliance to governance (government and corporate regulations) by enforcing the resources adhere to certain standards, or by disallowing some resources to certain users.

-There are also various ways to enforce and audit cloud resources for security and best practices. as with the shared responsability model, the security concerns vary depending on the type of service, in some cases Azure takes care of nearly everyhing, and in other cases it's up to the user to handle patching and security updates.
+There are also various ways to enforce and audit cloud resources for security and best practices. as with the shared responsibility model, the security concerns vary depending on the type of service, in some cases Azure takes care of nearly everything, and in other cases it's up to the user to handle patching and security updates.

 #### Manageability
 In this context, manageability means how we interact and control cloud resources. it can mean how we manage resources - scaling, deploying, monitoring, receiving alerts and acting on them. it can also mean how we communicate with the resources: via the web portal, APIs or cli tools (such as powerShell)